jihwan4155/jihwan4155/README.md

 Here are some ideas to get you started:

+- who are u
+what are you currently working on what tools do you use how to reach u

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...